#pause #break #concentration #breathing #present moment #mindfulness

 Take a break, and don’t feel guilty about it

 You want to get ahead in your life, so you walk fast, you run, you organize things.
 The day is planned ahead and tasks that need to be done are done.
 On time.

 ... … but you don't take the time to rest.your.mind.

 You //need// to feel busy and efficient, yet your mind needs rest.

 Whether it's by closing your eyes for a moment in a meeting room or stepping out into the fresh air and looking proudly ahead while your mind is free of thoughts.
 By clearing your mind for a few moments, focusing only on the now and paying attention to your breath, you give your body and soul what they need.

 Sometimes the most obvious things are the most effective.

 Take a few seconds, a few minutes, a few days; with___

 Be kind, but be aware of people thinking you’re dumb

-People like kind people.
-People also take advantage of kind people.
-They see them as naïve, weak, manipulable.
+People also take advantage of friendly people.
+They see them as naive, weak and manipulable.